banidrum/loan-backend/README.md

 ## The project

+A simple project to simulate loan rates depending on the person credit score.

 The solution was made in TypeScript, using Express as the framework.
 Jest was used for unit testing and Supertest for integration testing.

 The Node.js version is 14.